 With great emotion the Arminian is prone to teach that this text plainly says that God will have “all men to be saved and to come unto the knowledge of the truth.”
 Therefore, the doctrine of election, predestination, and a limited or definite atonement cannot possibly be true.

 A charitable response to this argument is that our Arminian friends are not reading the text carefully or consistently with other portions of Scripture.
-To begin with the world “all” does not always mean “everyone without exception” in the Bible, but more often “everyone without distinction.”
+To begin with, the word “all” does not always mean, “everyone without exception” in the Bible, but, more often, “everyone without distinction.”
 In context, Paul exhorts prayers be made by the church “for all men.”
 Since there are billions of people on planet earth this text cannot mean “all men without exception” for it would be impossible to obey.
 No, what Paul means is that prayer is to be made for all types of men without distinction, and then he lists the various categories: “for kings, and for all that are in authority.”

 In like manner, when Paul states that God “will have all men to be saved” He cannot mean that God would have Pharaoh be saved, or Esau, or Judas, and many others, because the Bible clearly reveals Pharaoh was raised up to be an instrument of God’s judgment, Esau was a profane man, and of Judas it was said it would have been better if he had never been born.
 According to the Arminian, God desires something that will never happen and something that is contrary to His eternal decree.
 The God of the Arminian is a God that desires something that He cannot accomplish.
 That is contrary to biblical revelation which declares that God is sovereign, He works His will and no man can frustrate what He undertakes to do.
 “For the Lord of hosts hath purposed, and who shall disannul it?
 And his hand is stretched out, and who shall turn it back?”
 (Isaiah 14:27).